ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Method

 \subsection{Prompt Selection}

-Previous work involving CLIP has shown that the choice of prompts is critical in determining performance.
+Previous work involving CLIP~\cite{zhou2022learning} has shown that the choice of prompts is critical in determining performance.
 To address this, we introduce a prompt selection strategy aimed at identifying the most effective prompts for generating image attribute scores.
-Drawing inspiration from techniques used in the NLP field~\cite{gao2021making}, we develop an efficient approach for identifying the optimal prompts.
+Drawing inspiration from techniques used in the NLP field~\cite{gao2021making}, we develop a selection based efficient approach for identifying the optimal prompts.

 As depicted in the left side of Figure \ref{fig:method}(a), we begin by generating prompt candidates using Large Language Model (LLM), specifically GPT-4~\cite{openai2023gpt4}.
 To streamline the search process, we adopt a standard template for these prompts in the format \textit{``[adjective] image"}, focusing specifically on a variation of adjectives.
-Prompt candidates are constructed using GPT-4, with an ask query designed to elicit adjectives pertinent to specific image attributes.
+Prompt candidates are constructed using GPT-4, with an ask query to elicit adjectives pertinent to specific image attributes.
 Since we use antonym pair for each attribute, we generate 50 positive and 50 negative adjectives, resulting in 2500 positive-negative prompt candidates for each attribute.
 Subsequently, we identify the most suitable prompt pair from 2500 candidates by assessing their capability to generate accurate attribute scores.
 To find the optimal prompt pair, we present two proxy tasks.
 The optimal prompt is determined as the prompt that produces an attribute score that best aligns with the goals of both tasks.
 To measure an image attribute appropriately, the proxy tasks are designed under two hypotheses: 1) For a fixed image, when a distortion corresponding to the image attribute is applied to it, the attribute score predicted by the prompt should increase or decrease accordingly.
 2) For different images, the attribute scores generated by the prompt pairs should match well with the degree of human perception of each attribute.

 In the first proxy task, we apply varying levels of distortion to a fixed image and identify the optimal pair of prompts that yield an attribute score aligning most accurately with the applied level of distortion.
 For the second task, we employ the SPAQ dataset, which comprises diverse scenes and offers human-annotated attribute scores for the same five attributes we adopt.
 We aim to identify the prompt pair that generates the attribute scores whose order closely aligns with the order of the provided scores in the dataset.
 We calculate the sum of SROCC scores for both tasks and select the highest performing prompt pair, and the result is shown in \Tref{table:method_prompt}.
 These selected pairs are then utilized to generate each attribute score in the following pretraining pipeline.